 Particle sinking speed and carbon content have been empirically evaluated using power law relationships analogous to Equations 3 and 4, e.g., as compiled in Kriest (2002) and Stemmann et al. (2004).
-Most of these studies measured a range of particles that does not wholly encompass the sizes detected by the UVP5.
-Furthermore, these relationships are defined for specific particle types, which are not distinguished in the PSD reconstruction used here (Clements et al., 2021).
+Individually, most observational studies measure a range of particles that does not wholly encompass the sizes detected by the UVP5.
+Furthermore, these relationships are defined for specific particle types, which are not distinguished in the PSD reconstruction used here (Clements et al., 2022).

-Since estimates of total flux are sensitive to the sinking speed and carbon content relationships, here encapsulated by the parameters $m_0$ and $\mu$ , we apply an optimization procedure to keep our results consistent with in situ flux measurements.
-Specifically, we find the values of $m_0$ and $\mu$ that minimize the sum of the square errors between particle flux predictions (Equation 5) and co-located in situ carbon flux measurements (Bisson et al., 2018).
-We use both trap and thorium flux data, corrected to be at the euphotic depth, as described in Bisson et al. (2018).
-We average together all in situ data into a 1 degree global grid, by month, similar to the UVP5-based PSD reconstruction (Clements et al., 2021), so that the optimization reflects climatological conditions.
+Since estimates of total flux are sensitive to the sinking speed and carbon content relationships encapsulated by the parameters m_0 and μ , we apply an optimization procedure to keep our results consistent with $in\ situ$ particle flux measurements.
+Specifically, we find the values of m_0 and μ that minimize the sum of the square errors between the log of the particle flux reconstructions (Equation 1) and co-located $in\ situ$ carbon flux measurements (Bisson et al., 2018).
+We use both trap and thorium flux data, corrected to be at the euphotic depth.
+We average together all $in\ situ$ data onto the same grid of the PSD reconstructions (Clements et al., 2022), i.e., into 1 degree grids, by month, so that the optimizations are done on a climatological basis.
+Because $in\ situ$ carbon flux measurements are uncertain (Bisson et al., 2018), we adopt a Monte Carlo approach for this optimization, repeating it 1000 times after perturbing each flux observation by applying a random observational error, assuming a log-normal distribution and an uncertainty of 1 standard deviation on the measurements.
+This Monte Carlo ensemble also allows us to estimate the error associated with the optimization of the sinking speed and carbon content parameters.

 Because the size distribution of particles that contribute to the flux is poorly constrained, we perform this optimization for a range of plausible minimum and maximum sizes for Equation 5, selecting a physically reasonable combination for the final estimate.
-Ultimately, when optimizing the sinking carbon parameters, the total global export flux is not sensitive to the size range; however the resulting empirical relationships are (see Supplementary Fig. S1).
+Ultimately, when optimizing the sinking carbon parameters, the total global export flux is not sensitive to the size range; however the resulting empirical relationships are.
 The insensitivity of the carbon flux to the size range indicates a compensatory effect between the sinking carbon parameters and the size range selected for the optimizations.
-Thus, choosing different size combinations would result in a similar total flux, although it may slightly alter spatial or temporal patterns in a compensatory way.
+Thus, choosing different size combinations would result in a similar total flux, although it may slightly alter spatial or temporal patterns in a compensatory way (SI Fig. 1).